cs4241-22a/a3-persistence/README.md

 - (3.5pts) Lighthouse tesitng: I scored highly on the lighthouse testing, while not 100%, I attribute the score decreases on the CSS framework I used, as well as the fact there are many cats on the internet for SEO.

 *Design/UX*
--Use of a CSS framework: I used the chota framework. https://jenil.github.io/chota/
+-Use of a CSS framework: I used the pico framework.

 - (10 points) Make your site accessible using the [resources and hints available from the W3C](https://www.w3.org/WAI/)
-1) Provide sufficient contrast between foreground and background This was part of the reason i picked chota CSS as the contrast was very clear for their built-in styling
+1) Provide sufficient contrast between foreground and background This was part of the reason i picked pico CSS as the contrast was very clear for their built-in styling

 2) Ensure that interactive elements are easy to identify All links are in the forms of buttons and they have contrasting colors to the background.